 Water Billing Rates and Administrative Fees

-- View 2019 water rates and administrative fees for all customer classes.
+- The 2023 water rates (PDF) and administrative fees for all customer classes.

-- View previous year's water rates for all customer classes:
+- The previous year's water rates for all customer classes:

 Each water account has an individualized water budget.
 The indoor water budget is based on your individual household's water consumption for the winter.
-The outdoor water budget is calculated based on irrigated area and evapotranspiration (ET).
-Your water budget is individualized for your household.
-Whether you have all grass or a xeric landscape, you only pay for the amount of water you actually use.
+The outdoor water budget is calculated based on the property's irrigated area and evapotranspiration (ET).
+It is recommended to stay within your water budget.
+However, you only pay for the amount of water you actually use.
 It's all part of Castle Rock's proactive measures to ensure there is water for our future.

 If you have questions concerning the water budget rate structure, email us.

 Water usage charges